Passing environment variables

 outer = withReaderT extractSmallEnv inner

-Question: what is the type of withReaderT
+Question: what is the type of withReaderT when specialized in our case?

 Answer